Trump sends Marines and more National Guard members to Los Angeles

 As the crowd thinned, police began pushing protesters away from the area, firing crowd-control munitions as people chanted, "Peaceful protest.”
 Officers became more aggressive in their tactics in the evening, occasionally surging forward to arrest protesters that got too close.
 At least a dozen people remaining in the busy Little Tokyo neighborhood were surrounded by police and detained.

 Other protests took shape Monday across LA County.
-Outside a Los Angeles clothing warehouse, relatives of detained workers demanded at a news conference in the morning that their loved ones be released.
+Outside a clothing warehouse, relatives of detained workers demanded at a news conference that their loved ones be released.

 The family of Jacob Vasquez, 35, who was detained Friday at the warehouse, where he worked, said they had yet to receive any information about him.